rcarver/config/README.md

 `--wait` flag to let Config do that for you.

     $ git pull
-    + clusters/production/[node_id].json
+    + clusters/production/[node_id].rb
     + facts/production_[node_id].json

-Let's look at the facts first.
-This JSON file contains all kinds of information inherent to the server itself.
+Two new files appear.
+One contains our configuration of the Node, at this point its only the Blueprint and Cluster we've configured.
+You can use this file in the future to set Variables used by the blueprint just like a Cluster file.

+    $ cat clusters/production/[node_id].rb
+    cluster   :production
+    blueprint :webserver

+The facts file is contains information gathered by Ohai.

-    $ cat facts/production_[node_id].json
+    $ cat facts/production/[node_id].json
-    { "ec2.instance_id": "i-91923", "ip_address": "127.0.0.1", ... }
+    { "ec2": { "instance_id": "i-91923", "ip_address": "127.0.0.1", ... } }

-On the other hand, `clusters/production_/[node_id].json` is completely empty.
-That's ok.
-We can use this file to define Variables to alter how this particular Node behaves.

 ## Testing